 1. Affordable for Many Trips

 Zipcar is often more affordable than its competition.
 Though prices vary slightly by location, a typical weekday reservation costs between $7 and $10 per hour, or between $60 and $90 per day.
-Car2Go’s per-minute rates range between 35 and 45 cents, with hourly rates between $12 and $15, meaning it’s only cheaper for brief trips.
 With base fees, per-mile, and per-minute charges, Uber and Lyft are more expensive than Zipcar for trips of any length.

 2. Wide Variety of Available Vehicles

-Zipcar has a much wider selection of vehicles than Car2Go and many neighborhood carsharing services.
-Where you can reserve an SUV with room for six through Zipcar, Car2Go has nothing but two-person Smart cars.
+Zipcar has a much wider selection of vehicles than most neighborhood carsharing services, including SUVs and hatchbacks.
 Local carsharing services, such as Minneapolis-St. Paul’s Hourcar, are often nonprofits that place a premium on efficiency – specializing in Prius hatchbacks and gas-powered subcompacts – and thus choose not to offer larger vehicles.

 3. Some Zipcars Have Hand Controls

 Zipcar’s selection of vehicles with hand controls makes it friendly for members who can’t drive a regular car.
-Car2Go doesn’t offer this option, and it’s rare to find an Uber or Lyft driver who has a handicapped-accessible vehicle.
+This is a vital accessibility feature that isn’t common elsewhere in the carsharing space.